dword-design/docker-multirun/README.md

 There are many cases where you run a task repeatedly, but do not want to throw away the whole container.
 One frequent task is running tests in a docker container.
 You want to keep the installed node_modules files and then run the tests multiple times.

-`docker-multirun` is like `docker-run`, but reuses the volumes of the already-existing container.
+`docker-multirun` is like [docker-run](https://docs.docker.com/engine/reference/run/), but reuses the volumes of the already-existing container.
 This way, generated files from the previous run are kept.
+This behavior is also known from [docker-compose](https://docs.docker.com/compose/).

 <!-- INSTALL/ -->
 ## Install